joelchrono12/joelchrono12.ml/_posts/2023-01-05-a-quick-tag-editor-for-my-website.md

 It is rather simple, and I think it could be done better.
 So please, I beg you to give me any suggestions to improve it.
 I tried my best to understand stuff like `getopts` and the like, to have arguments and flags but I just didn't really get it.

+Regardless, this is day 5 of my second attempt at [#100DaysToOffload](https://100daystooffload.com)